 Microwave Eggs “Fried Egg”

 Our Microwave Eggs Recipe for breakfast will change your life.
 It’s quick, easy and delicious like a healthy “fried egg”.
+Masking eggs in microwave is definitely game changer, especially on busy mornings when you’re needing a quick breakfast.

 Eggs in Microwave Recipe